Jeremy Sisto

 Jeremy Merton Sisto (born October 6, 1974) is an American actor.
-He is known for his roles as Billy Chenowith in HBO's Six Feet Under, NYPD Detective Cyrus Lupo in NBC's Law & Order, George Altman in the ABC sitcom Suburgatory, for which he was nominated for a Critics' Choice Television Award for Best Actor in a Comedy Series, & Jubal Valentine in the CBS drama series FBI.
-He starred in Amy Heckerling's Clueless (1995), Catherine Hardwicke's Thirteen (2003), & Adrienne Shelly's Waitress (2007).
+He is known for his roles as Billy Chenowith in HBO's Six Feet Under (2001–2005), NYPD Detective Cyrus Lupo in NBC's Law & Order (2008–2010), George Altman in the ABC sitcom Suburgatory (2011–2014), for which he was nominated for a Critics' Choice Television Award for Best Actor in a Comedy Series, and Jubal Valentine in the CBS drama series FBI (2018–present).
+He has appeared in such films as Clueless (1995), May (2002), Thirteen (2003), Wrong Turn (2003), Waitress (2007), and Frozen II (2019).

 In 2004, he portrayed bigoted baseball player Shane Mungitt in Take Me Out, for which he was nominated for a Los Angeles Drama Critics Circle Award for Featured Performance in a Play.
-In 2006, Sisto starred in Festen on Broadway.
 Sisto co-wrote the screenplay for the comedy film Break Point (2014), in which he also starred.
-In 2015, he starred in A&E's The Returned.
-From 2016 to 2018, Sisto portrayed Freddy Green in the Audience Network drama series Ice.

 Early life

 Jeremy Sisto was born in Grass Valley, California, the son of Reedy Gibbs, an actress, and Richard "Dick" Sisto, a jazz musician and educator.
 Sisto has an older sister, Meadow Sisto, who is an actress mostly known for playing Caroline in the 1992 film Captain Ron.
 Sisto's parents divorced and his father then married fabric artist Penny Sisto.
 Sisto lived with his mother and sister and has said that his father's absence made parenting his own son more difficult.
 He was raised in the lower Sierra Nevada Mountains before moving to Chicago at age seven.
+While in Chicago, Sisto and his sister appeared in the final play by Tennessee Williams A House Not Meant to Stand in 1982 at the Goodman Theatre.
 He attended Hayfield Montessori School in Louisville, Kentucky for first grade, then Francis W. Parker School in Chicago.
 Sisto worked with local theater companies Cherry Street Theater and the Absolute Theater Company.
 He appeared in the film Grand Canyon while attending high school.
-After he was accepted into the University of California, Los Angeles (UCLA) on a non-disclosure agreement, his career took off and he began acting full-time.
+Despite his lack of academic achievement in high school, Sisto was accepted into the University of California, Los Angeles (UCLA) with the stipulation that he sign a kind of non-disclosure statement to keep his acceptance quiet unless/until he became a well-known actor.
+However, his career took off, so he did not attend UCLA (or any other college), and he began acting full-time.